Amazon Kindle Advertising Strategy: The Complete Guide for 2025

 Check out our YouTube video on this subject

-The short answer is “Yes”, it is worth it.
-Other than sales, there is a positive feedback loop that occurs inside Amazon with your amazon book ads.
-Starting this feedback loop is crucial to your success as a self-publisher on KDP and can kick start your KDP marketing.
-This positive feedback loop is also called the “Fly Wheel” effect.
+Understanding the power of the flywheel effect is crucial for Amazon sellers.
+The flywheel effect describes a positive feedback loop that occurs inside Amazon with your amazon book ads.
+That is because the Amazon A9 algorithm that determines how your book ranks for organic (so non ad supported) search results is impacted by the total amount of books your have sold in relation to a specific search query (and also your sales velocity).
+So in short: if more people end up buying your book after searching for a specific keyword, then this will improve how your book ranks organically for said keyword.
+Starting this feedback loop is crucial to your success as a self-publisher on KDP and can kick start your KDP sales.
+This positive feedback loop is also called the “Flywheel” effect.
 Using KDP advertising is a very good way to start “spinning this flywheel”.

 The flywheel effect as explained: